jimidorcas/jimidorcas/README.md

 # 👋 Hi, I’m Dorcas Olujimi

-IT Professional | Cybersecurity Analyst (Blue Team)

-I’m an IT Support and Cybersecurity professional with hands-on experience in user support, troubleshooting, incident analysis, and secure system operations.
-I enjoy translating technical issues into clear solutions while building a strong foundation in defensive security through practical labs and real-world scenarios

-I’m currently transitioning deeper into cybersecurity, with a focus on:

-Security Operations (SOC)

-Identity & Access Management (IAM)

-Risk Management & Security Awareness

-Threat Analysis and Detection
+Cybersecurity Analyst | ISC2 Certified in Cybersecurity (CC) Focused on security operations, threat detection, and incident response with a strong IT foundation.

+⸻

+🧭 About Me

+I work at the intersection of IT operations and cybersecurity, with a growing focus on SOC workflows, log analysis, and threat detection.
+My approach is grounded in understanding system behaviour, analysing signals, and translating technical findings into clear, actionable insights.

 ---